osteele/slack-channel-manager/README.md

 ## Install

-Create a Slack application with these scopes: channels:read, channels:write, groups:read, groups:write, im:read, mpim:read.
+On the [Slack app management page](https://api.slack.com/apps), create a Slack application with these scopes: channels:read, channels:write, groups:read, groups:write, im:read, mpim:read.
 Install it in the workspace.
 Set SLACK_OAUTH_TOKEN to the User OAuth Token.

 Run this in the terminal.
 (This is not necessary on repl.it.)